Frequently Asked Questions

 Weekdays:

-- Monday-Friday practices begin at 3:00 and end at 5:00 during fall XC and spring D-team.
-This includes Wednesday early release days, half-days, etc. We also tend to host optional practices on school holidays and through Spring Break.
+- Monday-Friday practices begin at 3:00 and end at 4:45 during fall XC and spring D-team.
+This includes Wednesday early release days, half-days, etc. We continue to hold practices on school holidays and through Spring Break.

 Saturdays:

 - Saturday practices are generally reserved for returning athletes who trained in the off-season and are ready for the demands of running six days per week.
-Athletes who were not running in the off-season generally do not benefit from the additional day of training.
+Athletes who were not running in the off-season are generally encouraged to take both Saturday and Sunday off for recovery.

-- Saturday practice generally begin at 9:00am, though start-time may be subject to change when meeting off-campus.
+- Saturday practice generally begin at 9:00am, though start-time may be subject to change if meeting off-campus.

 Is attendance required?